SymfonyCasts/symfony5/sfcasts/ep4-relations/owning-vs-inverse.md

 `make:entity` command asked us if we wanted to map this side of the relationship.
 We could delete *everything* inside of `Question` that's related to answers, and the relationship would *still* be set up in the database and we could *still* use it.
-We just wouldn't be able to say, `$question->getAnswers()`.
+We just wouldn't be able to say `$question->getAnswers()`.

 I'm telling you all this so that you can avoid potential WTF moments if you relate two objects... but they mysteriously don't save.
 Fortunately, the `make:entity` command takes care of all this ugliness *for* us by generating really smart `addAnswer()` and `removeAnswer()` methods that synchronize the owning side of the relationship.
-So unless you don't use it or start deleting code, you shouldn't really need to think about this whole owning versus inverse thing.
+So unless you don't use `make:entity` or start deleting code, you won't need to think about this problem on a day-to-day basis.

 Put back the `$answer->setQuestion()` code so that we can, once again, safely set the data from either side.
 Back in the fixtures, now that we've learned all of this,